e2image

 RAW IMAGE FILES

+run directly on the raw image file.
+In order to minimize the amount of

+disk space consumed by the raw image file, it is created as a sparse

 file.
-In order to minimize the amount of disk space consumed by a raw

-image file, the file is created as a sparse file.
-(Beware of copying

-or compressing/decompressing this file with utilities that don't under-
+(Beware of copying or compressing/decompressing this file with

-stand how to create sparse files; the file will become as large as the
+utilities that don't understand how to create sparse files; the file

-rect blocks and directory blocks, which the standard image file does
+age file also includes indirect blocks and directory blocks, which the

-Raw image files are sometimes used when sending filesystems to the
+Raw image files are sometimes used when sending file systems to the

 maintainer as part of bug reports to e2fsprogs.
 When used in this ca-